serialworm/gmail-empty-trash/README.md

 Simple script to empty your gmail trash

-Since the setting to automatically delete trash is not configurable

-and only happens every 30 days, you can use this to empty your trash

-on a more regular basis using a crontask.
+Since the setting to automatically delete trash is not configurable and only happens every 30 days, you can use this to empty your trash on a more regular basis using launchd or a crontask.

 ## Setup